celo-org/celo-l2-node-docker-compose/README.md

 > Note: If you're not logged in as root, you'll need to log out and log in again after installation to complete the docker installation.

-Note: This command installs docker and docker compose for Ubuntu.
+This command installs docker and docker compose for Ubuntu.
 For windows and mac, please use Docker Desktop.
 For all other OS, please find instructions online.

 ```sh
 # Update and upgrade packages